Attracting Wildlife to Your Garden

 Caterpillars in garden

-• Caterpillars are often deemed garden pests, however, people often forget that they eventually transform into one of our most important pollinators- butterflies.
+• Caterpillars are often categorised as garden pests; however, people often forget that they eventually transform into one of our most important pollinators - butterflies.
 They are also a good food source for birds, shrews and spiders.

-• Caterpillars enjoy plants that they can both eat & lay their eggs on like Milkweed & Clover.
-They also enjoy Dill, Parsley & Thyme if you want to add some herbs to your garden- a win for both your kitchen & the caterpillars.
+• Caterpillars enjoy plants that they can both eat and lay their eggs on, like Milkweed & Clover.
+They also enjoy Dill, Parsley and Thyme if you want to add some herbs to your garden: a win for both your kitchen and the caterpillars!

-• Try to avoid using chemical pesticides for the plants you don’t want them to munch on.
-Instead, try to use an eco-friendly alternative, like a natural repellant.
-Caterpillars hate the smell of vinegar, lavender, garlic or chilli.
-If you mix these with water to create a natural repellent spray, it will deter them from the plants you don’t want them eating.
+• Avoid using chemical pesticides on the plants you don’t want them to munch on.
+Instead, try an eco-friendly alternative like a natural repellant.spray.
+Caterpillars hate the smell of vinegar, lavender, garlic or chilli, so if mixed with water and sprayed on the plants you don’t want them eating, the scents will naturally deter them.

 Bees

-• Bees are some of the most well-known pollinators and facilitate the reproduction of many flowering plants, fruits and vegetables.
+• Bees are some of the most well-known pollinators and help the reproduction of many flowering plants, fruits and vegetables.

-• To help bees forage and extract nectar efficiently, you should plant flowers in clusters or large patches rather than scattered throughout the garden.
-They will also need a water source for hydration, especially during summer.
+• They will also need a water source for hydration, especially during summer.
 You can set up a shallow dish filled with water and rocks to provide a natural, safe drinking spot for bees.

 • There are a number of different plants that attract bees, you should aim for brightly coloured, strong smelling plants to draw them in.
 Lavender, Sunflowers and Orange Hawkweed are all beneficial for attracting bees due to their vibrant colours, strong nectar production and stable structure for the insects to land on.